 We decided we would get down at Khardung La pass on our way back, and instead headed straight to Khardung Village for a break.
 Just 30km from Khardung La lies a small settlement with only a handful of tea shops and quite possibly the best maggie I had ever tasted in my life.

 The best maggie and chai might have also been an exaggeration.
 After eating momos and thukpa for a week in Leh, any little spice or extra flavour was bound to win me over.
 Add in the views and the warm morning sun and friendly people, I really wanted to just savour every bit of that maggie.
+Winter in Ladakh is a special time.

 An hour later we reached Diskit, which is the main town of Nubra Valley and home to the oldest monastery known to be in existence for about 600 years.
 The landscapes had changed quickly from snowy mountain tops to a large arid desert town with minimal to zero activity.
 There was stillness in the air and we could hear the Tibetan chants from the Diskit Gompa which was perched high up on the hill.